 Banned items include all of the following:

-- stickers, address labels or anything glued, taped or laminated onto the package
+- anything glued, taped on or laminated

-- photos of tattoos
+- photos of drawings or tattoos

 - cards bigger than A4